-THE STATE CONVENTION NAMES THE TICKET.
+STATE CONVENTION NAMES THE TICKET.

-harles A. Lloyd of Muscatine County Chosen as the Standard Bearer-L. D. Perkins Will Make the Race for Lientenant Governor-Text of the Platform
+Chosen as the Standard Bearer-L. D. Perkins Will Make the Race for Lieutenant Governor-Text of the Platform

 For the Center of the Road.

 DES MOINES, Iowa, Aug.
-29.-Two hundred delegates were present to-day when the middle-of-the-road Popwlist state convention was called to order at 11 o'clock by Chairman A. W. Weeks of Winterset.
-A. W. Ricker of lowa City, temporary chairman, ad-dressed the convention in part as follows: "The present condition of society, where a few take all that the many produce, is the direct out-growth of the competitive system.
+29. -Two hundred delegates were present today when the middle-of-the-road Populist state convention was called to order at 11 o'clock by Chairman A. W. Weeks of Winterset.
+A. W. Ricker of Iowa City, temporary chairman, addressed the convention in part as follows: "The present condition of society, where a few take all that the cases comparable in cost to gas at 20 many produce, is the direct outgrowth of the competitive system.
 It is useless to apply palliative methods to this condition.
 Heroic treatment is demanded.
-Nothing short of the absolute destruction of the competitive system as applied to those things which are in themselves essentially public utilities or public necessisuch regulations is unquestionable; the ties will relieve society from the load under which it is at present strugcion that they would not have been so severe if it were not that most of the miners in the district were Americans. liberty which we hold sacred above all things else, and no reform party, I care not by whom championed or how aggressive may be its campaign, can over succeed in holding the suffrages of the people unless it recognizes this fact.
+Nothing short of the absolute destruction of the competitive system as applied to those things which are in themselves essentially public utilities or public necessivariance with the laws of God, the tenets of Christianity and that very liberty which we hold sacred above all things else, and no reform party.
+I care not by whom championed or how aggressive may be its campaign, can ever succeed in holding the suffrages

-The speaker denounced the fusionists and the Democracy as at present constituted and declared that Bryan was not now the Democratic party, as he was practically in 1896.
-He closed: When the absorbing power of capital is constantly increasing no temporary revival in business can change the certain and fixed result.
-It is the capitalistic system which must go, and to relieve this condition and to change this system the Chicago Demothey originated, which some day will cratic platform offers not one thing, require capital and industrial freedom.
-Its one curcall is the free coinage of silver.
+The speaker denounced the fusionists and the Democracy as at present was not now the Democratic party, as he was practically in 1896.
+He closed: "When the absorbing power of capital is constantly increasing no temporary revival in business can change the certain and fixed result.
+It is the capitalistic system which must go, and to relieve this condition and to change this system the Chicago Demoeratic platform offers not one thing.
+Its one cureall is the free coinage of silver.
 The free coinage of silver will increase the volume of money and raise prices, but will destroy no trusts, no monopolies, will in nowise deprive corporations of their enormous absorbing powers; in fact, could they but realize it, it would increase them.
-Free silver will destroy the power of no railroad king, nor will it in any degree lessen the burdensome tax which our railroad management has placed on commerce.
-Free silver will not deprive a single land baron of his stolen public domain.
-No party can ever suc-ceed upon the single silver issue, for its inadequacy to relieve society of its stricken condition is apparent.
-Deeper and more far-reaching must be the reform, the banner of which will gather to it the countless numbers of the oppressed.
-Never again shall we consent to compromise with plutoeracy, and from the dark night of the present system of consuming greed, of aggregated wealth and of cruel injustice, we will turn to the dawn of a brighter day, when the commonwealth of the people For Governor-Charles A. Lloyd of Musca-ine county.
-For Lleutenant-Governor-D. L. Perkins of Lyons.
-For Judge-Supreme Court-J. A. Lonburg of Wapello.
-For Superintendent of Instruction-Wm.
-Biain of Marion.
-For Railroad Commissioner-L. H. Griffith of Lee.
+Free silver will destroy the power of no railroad king, nor will it in any degree lessen the burdensome tax which lect, since it will be nearly impossible on commerce.
+Free silver will not deto watch every miner, and the Klon- prive a single land baron of his stolen dyke is so near the American frontier | public domain.
+No party can ever sucthat clandestine exportations can ceed upon the single silver issue, for hardly be prevented.
+It is a sound its inadequacy to relieve society of its principle of government that revenue stricken condition is apparent.
+Deeper needed should be raised in the most and more far-reaching must be the inexpensive manner possible, and any reform, the banner of which will other system is unjust to the people gather to it the countless numbers of the oppressed.
+Never again shall we consent to compromise with plutocracy, and from the dark night of the present system of consuming greed, of aggregated wealth and of cruel injustice, we will turn to the dawn of a brighter day, when the commonwealth of the people For Governor-Charles A. Lloyd of Muscatine county.
+For Lieutenant-Governor - D. L. Perkins of

+For Judge-Supreme Court-J. A. Lonburg one.
+His enthusiasm was at a boiling Blain of Marion.